saromanov/sysmon/README.md

 # sysmon
-Important system information in one command
+System monitoring informarion at one command